open2b/scriggo-site/disassembler.md

 # Disassembler

-When Scriggo runs a program, script or template, first compiles it into virtual machine code and then runs it on the Scriggo virtual machine.
+When Scriggo runs a program, script or template, first compiles it into a byte code and then runs it on the Scriggo Virtual Machine.

 ## How to disassemble